Jthora/UQPL/PRIOR_WORK_AND_NOVELTY.md

 By shifting fairness enforcement from **statistical adjustments** to **intrinsic logical reasoning**, UQPL removes the core dependencies that make dataset-based fairness approaches fragile and non-universal.

-# Revised Plan for Expanding “Quantum Logic & Fairness Balancing”

-This version addresses the weaknesses identified earlier by simplifying mathematical formalism, improving justification, adding computational feasibility analysis, and proposing empirical validation.

 ---

-## 1️⃣ Introduction to Quantum-Inspired Fairness Balancing
+## Introduction to Quantum-Inspired Fairness Balancing

 ### Why Quantum Principles Apply to AI Fairness
 - Traditional fairness methods apply heuristic corrections that do not adapt dynamically.